cilogon/DataverseProvisioner/README.md

 to fail.
 When that happens manual intervention by the Dataverse admin and the Registry CO admin will be required to effectively synchronize the CO Person record with the Dataverse user.

+- The plugin does not support updates for CO Group names or descriptions.
+Once the explicit group is created in Dataverse it cannot be changed or deleted.

+- The plugin will process CoGroupUpdated events, however, in order to try and create an explicit group after an Identifier with the correct type has been attached to a CO Group.
+So effectively explicit groups are only created in Dataverse due to a CoGroupUpdated or CoGroupReprovisionRequested operation and not for CoGroupAdded operations, unless the CO Group and Identifier are created in one single transaction (which is usually not the case when creating using the REST API v1).

 ## Configuration